burwei/example/README.md

-# This repo is a learning repo
+# This repo is an experimental repo
 This repo contains 4 examples
  - gl21core-cube	(from the go-gl authors)
  - gl41core-cube 	(from the go-gl authors)